veenawilfred24/product-analytics-case-study/insights/key_findings.md

 **Comparison:** Day 1 and Day 7 retention are both **0.00%** because the observation window does not include later days; same-window repeat-session rate is **12.33%**.

 **Implication:** Long-term retention conclusions would be overclaimed from this file.
+Any attempt to optimize retention from this dataset would risk overfitting to incomplete behavioral signals.

 **Recommended action:** Use same-window repeat behavior as a short-term signal, but require a multi-day extract before making lifecycle or retention roadmap decisions.